salilab/imp/tools/mac/README.txt

 the script.
 (If you have multiple versions of Python installed on your system, you may need to force use of the default system version by typing '/usr/bin/python' rather than just 'python'.)

+To completely uninstall IMP, run sudo imp_uninstall from a Terminal window.